Safer Badgers App Description and Privacy Notice

 - The Safer Badgers app uses Bluetooth to enable opt in exposure notifications of close contact with individuals that test positive for COVID-19.

-- The Safer Badgers app uses Photos to allow a user to import their personal encryption key (QR code) in to the app and to allow reporting of a test result from a non UW-Madison testing center.
+- The Safer Badgers app uses Photos and Camera to allow a user to import their personal encryption key (QR code) in to the app and to allow reporting of a test result from a non UW-Madison testing center.

-- The Safer Badgers app uses Videos to allow a user to import their personal encryption key (QR code) in to the app and to allow reporting of a test result from a non UW-Madison testing center.
+- The Safer Badgers app uses Videos and Camera to allow a user to import their personal encryption key (QR code) in to the app and to allow reporting of a test result from a non UW-Madison testing center.

 - The Safer Badgers app uses Files to allow a user to import their personal encryption key (QR code) in to the app and to allow reporting of a test result from a non UW-Madison testing center.